philsturgeon/phil.tech/_posts/2013-09-09-t-paamayim-nekudotayim-v-sanity.markdown

 disqus_identifier: t-paamayim-nekudotayim-v-sanity
 ---

 Anyone who has mentioned PHP Fractal of Bad Design to me knows I don't give it much credit.
-It's a list of complaints about loose-typing in general, some "its not Python" rants, lots of complaints about bugs that have been fixed, suggestions PHP doesn't have features which it has had for years and a _few_ examples of quirks that need to be worked on.
+It's a list of complaints about loose-typing in general, some "it's not Python" rants, lots of complaints about bugs that have been fixed, suggestions PHP doesn't have features which it has had for years and a _few_ examples of quirks that need to be worked on.

 Pretending PHP is perfect would obviously be ridiculous - it has its problems - but a list of issues being compiled gives interested developers a great chance to fix things.
 One such resource is [PHP Sadness](http://phpsadness.com/) brought to you by [Eric Wastl](http://twitter.com/topaz2078), to document valid bugs and freaky shit that PHP does.